GSS-Cogs/family-covid-19/datasets/ONS-Deaths-involving-COVID-19-in-the-care-sector-England-and-Wales-deaths-occurring-up-to-1-May-2020-and-registered-up-to-9-May-2020-provisional/spec.md

 Period

 Area
--A6:A155 Area is taken from column A, below 'England' minus footnotes.
+- A6:A155 Area is taken from column A, below 'England' minus footnotes.

 Week Ending
--B5:L5 'Week' dimension taken as continuous sequence of dates across the top -Formatted to single day period URI
+- B5:L5 'Week' dimension taken as continuous sequence of dates across the top
+- Formatted to single day period URI

 Week Number
--A4:L4 Week number taken as left-to-right integers across the top.
+- A4:L4 Week number taken as left-to-right integers across the top.

 Cause of death
--Based on tab name, value set to All deaths.
+- Based on tab name, value set to All deaths.

 Unit Multiplier
--Set unit multiplier to 1.
+- Set unit multiplier to 1.

 Measure Type
--Set Measure Type to Count.
+- Set Measure Type to Count.

 Unit of Measure
--Set Unit of Measure to People.
+- Set Unit of Measure to People.

 #### Table structure